My son Cameron in 2000 when he was just under 6 1/2 years old flying through

 the air with the greatest of ease, while I lay in the sand taking the picture. :)

 "Every child is gifted.
 They just unwrap their packages at different times." -- Unknown

-My 19 year old son Cameron was diagnosed with Asperger's Syndrome (AS) in November 2005 when he was 12 years old.
-Through all of my research I know that he should have been diagnosed with Autism before he was 3 (my daughter should have been too).
+My son Cameron, 22 years old now, was diagnosed with Asperger's Syndrome in November 2005 when he was 12 years old.
+Through all of my research I now know that he should have been diagnosed with Autism before he was 3 (my daughter, couple years older, should have been too).

-When I started this website in 2005, when my son was diagnosed with Asperger's Syndrome, I believe the numbers were approximately 1 in 150 children has Autism or is on the Autism Spectrum (I don't know that I have that number exactly right).
+When I started this website in 2005, when my son was diagnosed with Asperger's Syndrome, I believe the numbers were approximately 1 in 150 children on the spectrum (I don't know that I have that number exactly right).

 In 2006 the CDC changed the numbers to be approximately 1 in 110.

 Then another study in 2012 found that 1 in 88 children (diagnosed prior to 8 years old) is on the spectrum.